 A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is the Project Management Institute’s flagship publication.
 The guide lays out well-proven, consensus-based practices that are widely used.
-The publication, which was first released in 1996, is now in its 6th edition.

 The Project Management Institute

 The Project Management Institute (PMI) is a global nonprofit professional organization for project management.
 The PMI serves more than 2.9 million professionals, including over 500,000 members in 208 countries and territories around the world.
-They have 300 chapters and 10,000 volunteers serving local members in almost every country in the world.
-The organization is currently celebrating its 50th anniversary.

 The methods are well documented and focus on practices that have been proven to work.
 The guide also discusses what doesn’t work, so managers can avoid common mistakes.
-Of course, project management practices need to be tailored to the needs of individual organizations, but when project managers are starting from a solid set of standards, they can make smart revisions where necessary.

-The PMBOK® Framework
+The PMBOK® Terminology and Guidelines